-Hazelnut Tartlets with Cacao Custard and zero sugar Meringue is a true delicacy.
-Not only that, it is also a superfood treat full of nutrients.
+Hazelnut Tartlets with Cacao Custard and zero sugar Meringue are a true delicacy!
+Not only that, they are a superfood full of nutrients.

+Yes I know, the second tartlets recipe in the row, at this time though Hazelnut Tartlets with Cacao Custard and zero sugar Meringue.
+Well, what can I say, it seems like these adorable little desserts are my family’s new favorites.
 One of the great things about this recipe is that you can make many alternatives.
 If you compare my first recipe, the SPRING TARTLETS with these Hazelnut Tartlets it is quite obvious how different they are.
-Therefore, you can come up with you own flavours as well, isn’t that amazing?
+Therefore, you can come up with your own flavors as well, isn’t that amazing?

 Otherwise, the process is always pretty much the same.